gStarhigh/pro2/README.md

 - When the user arrives to the difficulty section the user are greeted with a headline that explains that "you are about to embark into the Harry Potter World" and that you should choose your difficulty wisely.
 - You have 3 different difficulties to choose from: Easy, Medium or Hard.
 - Depending on what the user chooses, different questions will be loaded to match the difficulty.
+- Logic:
+    - When the user clicks the any of the difficulty buttons (Easy, Medium or Hard), an eventlistener in the script.js file listens for which button was pressed, and runs the game with the questions corresponding to what difficulty the user chose.
+    - When a difficulty button has been pressed, the hide class gets added to the difficulty section and removes it from the questions section thus displaying the questions.
 <details>
 <summary>Screenshot of Difficulty page</summary>
 <img src="assets/images/difficulties-ps-desktop.png">